Five years or less from retirement?

 If you're currently contributing to your workplace retirement plan, you've made a good start.
 But that's just one part of a complete savings plan.
 Today's investor may require a mix of income sources to ensure a financially secure retirement.
 One of the most important components of that mix is an IRA.

 PNC Funds offers a variety of IRA solutions.
-Our Traditional, Roth and Rollover IRAs allow you to choose from our family of 36 mutual funds with a wide range of style categories, including domestic and international equities, taxable and tax-exempt fixed income, Asset Allocation and money market funds.
+Our Traditional, Roth and Rollover IRAs allow you to choose from our family of 25 mutual funds with a wide range of style categories, including domestic and international equities, taxable and tax-exempt fixed income, multi-asset and money market funds.